 Anyone else involved in the program I should know about?

 Mary Cunnane is a highly regarded former literary agent and has been involved with HARDCOPY as advisor since the program’s inception.
 Mary has worked in the publishing industry for more than 30 years both in the United States and Australia.
-Mary will help select the Round 2 participants and attend various sessions throughout the program, including the Going Public agents and publishers weekend in November.
+Mary selected the 2016 Round 2 participants—together with former publisher/editor Craig Munro—and will attend the Going Public agents and publishers weekend in November to help the participating writers process the feedback received.
 For more, please visit http://marycunnane.com/about.html

 Should your application be successful, the cost for Round 1 is $550 for current financial members of an Australian state/territory writers centre and $700 for those who aren’t members of an Australian writers centre.
 A small number of subsidised places are available – please indicate on your application if you would like to be considered for one of these.
 The cost for Round 2 is $100 but places are limited to 10; only those who have participated in Round 1 are eligible for Round 2.
 Please note that participants are responsible for their own travel and accommodation costs.

 Okay, it all sounds great – how do I apply?

 Prepare a 3-page expression of interest that includes the following: